camlloyd/oct-to-tiff/README.md

 #### `--output OUTPUT`
 **Description**: specify a custom output directory.

-If the specified path to the output directory does not exist, a new directory (and any parent directories) will be created.
+If the path to the output directory does not exist, a new directory (and parent directories) will be created.

 **Usage**: